mikemike26/angular-expandable-list-selector/README.md

 This directive currently requires jQuery.

 ## Usage
-Add "list-selector" to your app module and add the styles.css to your styles.
+Add angular-expandable-list-selector.js and include "list-selector" in your app module dependencies.
+Make sure to add the styles.css to your styles.
 Then include

     <div class="expand-list" expand-list="data" selection="selected"></div>